Underground fires are not uncommon. In fact, they are a phenomenon that occurs across the globe, from the United States to Germany to China.

 The Origin of “The Gates of Hell”

-The Darvaza Crater, located in Turkmenistan's Karakum Desert, is 70m across and 20m deep.
-Flames burst from every corner of the rocks surrounding the crater as natural gas seeps through.
+The Darvaza Crater, located in Turkmenistan’s Karakum Desert, is 70m across and 20m deep.
+Flames burst from every nook and cranny of the rocks surrounding the crater as natural gas seeps through.

 This place is also known as the "Gateway to Hell" because of the endless fire that has been burning for more than 50 years.

-No one knows how the Darvaza Crater was formed as there are no written records or eyewitness accounts of its formation.
+No one knows how the Darvaza crater formed as there are no written records or eyewitness accounts of its formation.
 However, there are two main hypotheses about the formation of the crater.

 The most common explanation is that Darvaza was the site of a Soviet drilling rig collapse in the 1970s.
-As workers were digging, they realized they had hit an underground cave-in.
-They fled the scene as the ground began to cave in, swallowing the equipment.
+Workers were digging when they realized they had hit an underground cave-in.
+They fled the scene as the ground began to give way beneath them, swallowing the equipment.

 Then, to prevent the toxic gas from spreading to the surrounding area, engineers set the crater on fire.
 But they didn't think it would burn for so long.

-Meanwhile, geologists believe that the Darvaza crater was discovered in the 1960s but it was not until the 1980s that it was burned to prevent natural gas from leaking into surrounding communities.
+Meanwhile, geologists believe that the Darvaza crater was discovered in the 1960s but it was not burned until the 1980s to prevent natural gas from leaking into surrounding communities.

 Efforts to extinguish the fire